Nominate your best employee now before the window closes!

 All Nigerian employees may access the NHF scheme if they are 21 and earn a minimum of NGN3,000 annually.
 Employers must register employees with NHF and contribute 2.5% of their basic salary.

-Employees must remit the amount in one month after the payday.
-Late remittance attracts a penalty of NGN50,000.
+Employees must remit the entire amount in one month after the payday.
+Late remittance after the due date attracts a penalty of NGN50,000.

 The NHIS is another deduction in Nigeria.
-Its purpose is to provide affordable healthcare for all Nigerians.
+Its purpose is to provide affordable healthcare and medical attention for all Nigerians.
 Employers with at least 10 employees should register their workers and contribute the amount each month.

 Employers must contribute 10% of the basic monthly salary and deduct 5% of the employee's salary towards this fund.
 The health fund covers the employee’s spouse and four biological children under 18.
 If the employee has more than 6 family members, they may register the additional people as dependents.